LaWebcapsule/directus9/docs/getting-started/quickstart.md

 1. Navigate to **Settings Module > Data Model > `Collection-Name`**.
 2. Click the **"Create Field"** button and select the **"Input"** Field type.
 3. Fill in a Field name under **Key**.
 We'll be calling our Field `title`.\
-   Directus offers powerful Field customization options, but let's stick to the defaults for now.
+   Directus9 offers powerful Field customization options, but let's stick to the defaults for now.
 4. Select **"Save"**.

 ::: tip Learn More About Fields